wenjunli-0/deepresearch-survey/README.md

 2. **RL Methods for Agentic Research** - Training-time choices that determine decision quality over trajectories: training regimes and optimization structure; reward design and credit assignment for long horizons and multi-objective trade-offs; and integration of multimodal perception with multi-tool action interfaces.
    - **2.1 Training Regimes and Optimization Structure** - New training procedures beyond standard reinforcement learning
    - **2.2 Reward Design and Credit Assignment** - Design and analysis of reward signals and distribution for long horizons and multi-objective trade-offs
-   - **2.3 Multimodal and Multi-Tool Integration** - Integration of multimodal perception with multi-tool action interfaces
+   - **2.3 Multimodal Research Agents** - Integration of multimodal perception with multi-tool action interfaces
-3. **Systems & Infrastructure** - Scaffolding that makes agentic RL feasible at scale: reproducible environments and tool/API sandboxes; asynchronous actors and rollout collection; caching and rate-limit handling; compute/memory management; distributed training; and logging/evaluation harnesses.
+3. **Agentic RL Training Frameworks** - Scaffolding that makes agentic RL feasible at scale: reproducible environments and tool/API sandboxes; asynchronous actors and rollout collection; caching and rate-limit handling; compute/memory management; distributed training; and logging/evaluation harnesses.

 ### **Secondary Focus 1: Agent Architecture & Coordination**
 Explores hierarchical, modular, and multi-agent designs for structural composition of research agents.